 Editor’s Note:

-- The codec is capable of operating at low bitrates, ideally at or below [6 kbps].
+- The codec is capable of operating at ultra-low bitrates..

 - The codec is able to run in real-time on a range of consumer devices (e.g., smartphones, laptops).

 - The codec should deliver audio quality that matches or exceeds existing voice services.

+* * * Second Change * * * *

 6 Design constraints

-Editor’s Note:
+Editor’s Note: Design constraints will be primarily defined for GEO, and we will need to confirm whether the additional application scenarios would be possible with those design constraints, or if adaptations are seemed to be reasonable to also cover additional applications scenarios.

 3. Identify the relevant design constraints for such a codec, in coordination with other WGs, including: